 Ms. Gail Koh was appointed to the Board as a Non-Independent Executive Director on 16 January 2023.
 Ms. Gail Koh is also a member of the Board Nomination Committee of the Bank.

-Ms. Gail Koh holds a Master of Business Administration and Master of Science in Information Systems from the Baylor University, Texas, United States of America, and a Bachelor of Business Administration from the National University of Singapore.
+Ms. Gail Koh holds a Bachelor of Business Administration from the National University of Singapore, and a Master of Business Administration and Masters of Science in Information Systems from Baylor University, Texas, United States of America.